njohnson2897/horiseon-refactor/README.md

 N/A

 ## Usage
-To use the webpage, type https:njohnson2897.github.io/horiseon-refactor into your address bar.
+To use the webpage, follow [this link](https:njohnson2897.github.io/horiseon-refactor)

 The following screenshot demonstrates what the page should look like in a browser:
 ![horiseon webpage screenshot](./assets/images/horiseon-screenshot.PNG)

 ## Credits
 [README tutorial](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 [alt text tutorial](https://supercooldesign.co.uk/blog/how-to-write-good-alt-text)